aleksandr2110/TagSoft/README.md

 https://api.minfin.com.ua/summary/e76f4fb5b5347d64ff0a2c9b02e9f787295e1ca2/{dayPointMonthPointYear}
 The count to take exchange rate is restricted.
 For this reason I creted stub application to take below values.

+The dependencies were taken from maven instead Gradle